navionguy/csl/restapi.md

     curl --header "Content-Type: application/json" \
     --request POST \
-    --data '{"Name":"Computer Science","Owner":""}' \
+    --data '{"Name":"Computer Science"}' \
     http://localhost:8080/collection

 ### Creating a new Collection

-The new collection must have name for the collection can have a named Owner.
+The new collection must have a name for the collection, Owner name is optional.
 Both of which should be strings.

 Below is an example of curl command to create a new collection.